mesosphere/dcos-commons/docs/pages/operations-guide.md

 hostname:LIKE:10.0.0.159|10.0.1.202|10.0.3.3
 ```

-You must include spare capacity in this list, so that if one of the whitelisted systems goes down, there is still enough room to repair your service (via [`pods replace`](#replace-a-pod)) without that system.
+You must include spare capacity in this list, so that if one of the whitelisted systems goes down, there is still enough room to repair your service (via [`pods replace`](#replace-a-pod)) without requiring that system.

 ### Updating placement constraints